ben-carson/gunpla-scraper/README.md

 npm start
 ```

-This will prompt you to enter a search term.

-### Command Line Mode
+This will show a menu interface where you can perform searches and view past results.

 Run the scraper with a search term directly: